Yandoit

 The Yandoit area was first settled by Captain John Stuart Hepburn.
 Alluvial gold was discovered in 1854 and 5,000 miners came to the area creating a gold rush.
 The gold soon ran out and deep lead mining started in 1858.
 Yandoit was surveyed in 1861 when it had a population of 232.
 Despite its population declining to 77 in 1881, Yandoit was proclaimed a township in 1885.

-Many Swiss Italians settled in Yandoit and built many of the remaining stone buildings.
+Many Swiss Italians settled in Yandoit and Yandoit Hills, building many of the remaining stone buildings.

+St John the Baptist Catholic Church was built in 1884 by Swiss-Italian Giacomo Sartori, and remained in use until 1993, when it closed.
+In 2016, refurbishments to the building commenced, with the church building now serving as private accommodation.